-AHPT 6213 Clinical Internship (2 credits) Clinical internship for the Sc.D.,PT student.
-During this 3-week rotation, the Sc.D.,PT student will be given the opportunity to develop and enhance advanced clinical skills associated with evaluation and treatment of the extremities.
+AHPT 6213 Clinical Internship (2:2:0) Prerequisite: Consent of the Instructor.
+This course provides a clinical internship for the Sc.D. student.
+During this 3-week rotation, the Sc.D. student will be given the opportunity to develop and enhance advanced clinical skills associated with evaluation and treatment of the extremities.
 The student will be guided by a clinical mentor and will be provided the opportunity to utilize skills in problem solving, diagnosis, treatment selection and management implementation for orthopaedic dysfunction in the spine and or extremities.
 Prerequisites: 6 of the previous listed clinical courses.

-AHPT 6214 Clinical Internship 2 (2 credits) Second phase of clinical internship for the Sc.D.,PT student.
+AHPT 6214 Clinical Internship II (2:2:0) Prerequisite: Consent of the Instructor.
+This course provides a second phase of clinical internship for the Sc.D. student.
 During this 4-week rotation, the student will be given the opportunity to develop and enhance advanced clinical skills associated with evaluation and treatment of the spine.
 The student will be guided by a clinical mentor and will be provided the opportunity to utilize skills in problem solving, diagnosis, treatment selection and management implementation for orthopaedic dysfunction in the spine and or extremities.
 Prerequisites: All 12 of the previously listed clinical courses.

-AHPT 6215 Research Internship I (2 credits) This course represents an independent research internship for the ScD student.
-During this independent study, the ScD student will be given the opportunity to conduct directed literature review and concept development that pursues a line of inquiry that is agreed upon between the student and faculty mentor.
+AHPT 6215 Research Internship I (2:2:0) Represents an independent research internship for the Sc.D. student.
+During this independent study, the Sc.D. student will be given the opportunity to conduct directed literature review and concept development that pursues a line of inquiry that is agreed upon between the student and faculty mentor.
 Data collection and analysis are not required, but may be included in the process when appropriate.
 A manuscript will be required for course completion.
 Prerequisites: Completion of six of the clinical courses (AHPT 6201-12).

-AHPT 6216 Research Internship II (2 credits) This course represents a continuation of AHPT 6215.
-During this independent study, the ScD student will continue the process begun in AHPT 6215, with emphasis on the development of concepts and hypotheses, analysis and synthesis of ideas, and evaluation of current clinical research practices in the pre-selected area of study.
+AHPT 6216 Research Internship II (2:2:0) Represents a continuation of AHPT 6215.
+During this independent study, the Sc.D. student will continue the process begun in AHPT 6215, with emphasis on the development of concepts and hypotheses, analysis and synthesis of ideas, and evaluation of current clinical research practices in the pre-selected area of study.
 Data collection and analysis are not required, but may be included in the process when appropriate.
 A manuscript will be required for course completion.
 Prerequisites: Completion of all clinical courses (AHPT 6201-12) and AHPT 6215.

-AHPT 6301 Issues in Orthopaedic Physical Therapy and Manual Therapy 1 (3 credits) Survey of the professional issues surrounding the advanced practice of orthopaedic Physical Therapy and manual therapy.
-Topics include history of orthopaedic manual therapy, legal and ethical aspects of manual therapy, risk management, and communication and patient education in clinical management.
+AHPT 6301 Issues in Orthopaedic Physical Therapy and Manual Therapy I (3:3:0) Presents a survey of the professional issues surrounding the advanced practice of orthopedic physical therapy and manual therapy.
+The first part of this course includes topics related to the history of orthopedic manual therapy, legal and ethical aspects of manual therapy, risk management, and communication and patient education in clinical management.
+The second part of this course includes a survey of the technological tools that will be using throughout the Sc.D. and professional experiences.

-AHPT 6302 Issues in Orthopaedic Physical Therapy and Manual Therapy 2 (3 credits) Survey of selected topics in Basic and Applied Science as they relate to orthopaedic Physical Therapy and manual therapy.
-The discussions will highlight topic areas that include neurophysiology, histology, exercise physiology, and applied medical science.
+AHPT 6302 Issues in Orthopaedic Physical Therapy and Manual Therapy II (3:3:0) Presents a survey of selected topics in Basic and Applied Science as they relate to orthopedic physical therapy and manual therapy.
+The discussions will highlight topic areas that include imaging, pharmacology, neurophysiology, histology, exercise physiology, and applied medical science.

-AHPT 6303 Basic and Applied Science in Orthopaedics (3 credits) Prerequisite: AHPT 7302 or consent of the instructor.
+AHPT 6303 Basic and Applied Science in Orthopaedics (3:3:0) Prerequisite: AHPT 7302 or consent of the instructor.
 Addresses select basic science processes associated within the musculoskeletal system.
 Topics include histology and physiology of bone, cartilage, tendons, and ligaments.
 Muscle physiology will be discussed as it relates to orthopaedic dysfunction.